Upper Columbia River Lake Roosevelt Site

 Ecology and Washington Office of the Attorney General staff are available to assist with your questions or information requests.

-Based on past requests and interest, we have made some of the expert reports generated during the liability litigations available online.
+Based on past requests and interest, we made some of the expert reports from the liability litigations available.
 You may download a report by clicking its title below.

 - Queneau, P.B.
 2010.
 Expert Opinion - Pakootas et al. v.
 Teck Cominco Metals.